brianjyee/skynet/README.md

 bin/run_local.sh
 ```

-You should now have the eggsnspam service running on http://localhost:8888/
+You should now have the skynet service running on http://localhost:8888/

 ### Run These Example Queries inside your VM while `run_local.sh` is running